Websoft9Archive/ansible-lamp/README.md

 [English](/README.md) | [简体中文](/README-zh.md)

-**LAMP Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of [Apache LAMP](https://lamp.apache.org/) based on Ansible and shell.
+**LAMP Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of **LAMP (Linux-Apache-MySQL-PHP)** based on Ansible and shell.
 It helps user install LAMP and pre-configure required items automatically and users only need to run a command on Linux.
 It simplifies the complicated installation and initialization process.

 ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/lamp/lamp-imagestacks-websoft9.png)